-I am writing in respect of your recent request of 11 May 2018, for the release of information held by the Civil Aviation Authority (CAA).
+Thank you for your request of 11 January 2019, for the release of information held by the Civil Aviation Authority (CAA).
+We have considered your request in line with the provisions of the Freedom of Information Act 2000 (FOIA).

 Your request: